Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

 Tip 8 – Understand the currency of Vietnam

-When you change 100 USD into the Vietnamese currency, which is the Vietnamese Dong, you will become a millionaire.
+When you change 100 USD into the Vietnamese currency, the Vietnamese Dong, you will become a millionaire.
 100 USD is about 2,300,000 dong.
-So when you get the Vietnamese money exchanged you will get this huge wade of cash that may seem like a lot.
+So when you get the Vietnamese money exchanged, you will get this huge wade of cash that may seem like a lot.

-Below are listed the Vietnamese bills you will get and their approximate USD and Euro value.
+Below are listed the Vietnamese bills you will get and their approximate USD and Euro values.
 These amounts are just estimates as, like all currencies, the exchange rate can change frequently.

 The bills from the Vietnamese currency from smallest to largest and what their approximate value is: